BU-Spark/se-shine-ai/README.md

 2. **Test the Build Locally:**
    - After building, run `npm start` to start the application in production mode.
    - This allows you to test the built project on your local machine before deploying it to Vercel.

+### Testing

+1. **Running Tests:**
+   - To run the UI tests, execute `npm run test` in the project directory.
+   - This will initiate the Jest testing framework to run the UI tests that have been implemented.
+   - In the future, additional tests, including API tests, can be added and run using the same command.

 ### Deploying to Vercel